 Even the most well-behaved dog can sometimes chew up or eat plants.
 When dogs chew on plants, one of your first concerns should be whether that plant is poisonous to your dog.
 Succulents are common houseplants and may be easily accessible to dogs.
 While some types can make your dog sick, they usually don't cause serious illness.

-Succulents are all different, and so the toxicity a succulent can cause will vary.
+Succulents are all different, and so the level of toxicity each succulent has varies.
+The good news is that most succulents are safe around dogs although of course you still should not allow your dog to eat them.
 Some of the most common succulents that are nontoxic to dogs include:

 Jade Plant (Crassula argentea)

 This plant is known by several names, including the rubber plant or friendship tree.
-According to VetStreet.com, the toxic substance in the jade plant is unknown.
+According to VetStreet.com, the substance in the jade plant that is toxic to dogs is unknown.
+The jade plant is "very toxic to dogs."
 Symptoms of toxicity can include vomiting, lethargy, incoordination and a low heart rate.